zaphosting/docs/docs/dedicated-linux-openclaw.md

 ---
 id: dedicated-linux-openclaw
-title: "Dedicated Server: Setup OpenClaw on Linux - Build Your Personal AI Assistant!"
+title: "Setup OpenClaw on a Linux Server - Build Your Personal AI Assistant!"
 description: "Discover how to set up and configure OpenClaw for self-hosting to build a personal and powerful open-source AI assistant → Learn more now"
 sidebar_label: Install OpenClaw
 services:
+  - vserver-service-openclaw
-  - dedicated
+  - dedicated-service-openclaw
 ---

+import Button from '@site/src/components/Button';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import InlineVoucher from '@site/src/components/InlineVoucher';